mkijowski/lab4-ceg-3400/LAB4-INSTRUCTIONS.md

 Print the contents of the packet using `show()` and describe what the command/response is.
 Include this `show()` and any other data used in determining the contents of the packet.

+**All EC questions must be answered to recieve any extra credit.**  I will not be grading partially finished EC.